aarondotter/iso/README.md

 6. The `history_columns.list` file that was used in generating the MESA history files.
 By default it resides in `$MESA_DIR/star/defaults/history_columns.list`.
 Note that the "official" MIST my_history\_columns\_[basic|full].list are included in the repository.

+7. Set the environment variable ISO_DIR to the location where you have installed this repository.

-7. Synthetic color-magnitude diagrams require a set of bolometric correction tables.
+8. Synthetic color-magnitude diagrams require a set of bolometric correction tables.
 These are available on the [MIST project webpage](http://waps.cfa.harvard.edu/MIST/model_grids.html).

 ## Installation